epita-cs2/OpenSK--Makerdiary/docs/install.md

 Blue Led is breathing | Bootloader mode | Push the button while USB key is plugged for 5 seconds Blue Led is flashing | Bootloader mode | Flashing the firmware No led on | Working mode | Idle
-RGB color | Working mode | Wait for the user presence when receiving FIDO command
+RGB led | Working mode | Wait for the user presence when receiving FIDO command